Note: this blog was written in 2015 and was updated in January of 2023.

 Lake Placid Ski and Board has an entire array of ski and snowboard equipment to get you ready to take on the mountains.
 They can equip you from head to toe, including clothing (from base layers to ski pants and jackets) and equipment (from downhill skis and snowboards to poles and bindings).
-According to Robin, owner at the shop, Lake Placid Ski and Board has expanded their inventory 30% in the past three years, and they now have the largest selection of equipment and clothing in the area for skiing and snowboarding.
 You can rent skis and snowboards for a day, weekend, week, or the entire season!
-If you'd rather purchase what you need, and they offer packages for juniors and adults.
-This includes being properly fitted for your gear and getting your skis and snowboards set up so when you leave the store you can go straight to the mountain.
+If you'd rather purchase what you need, they offer packages for juniors and adults.
+This includes being properly fitted for your gear, and getting your skis and snowboards set up so when you leave the store you can go straight to the mountain.
 Besides sales, the shop offers safety support and repairs, including testing your bindings to be sure they are safe, tuning up skis, and making other repairs as necessary.

-Don’t let the name fool you - if you are looking for cross-country ski gear, which is what I am doing, High Peaks Cyclery is one of the places to go!
+Don’t let the name fool you - if you are looking for cross-country ski gear, which is what I am doing, High Peaks Cyclery (HPC) is one of the places to go!
 I don’t know much, so I found the staff to be extremely knowledgeable and patient.
 They asked all the right questions to be sure I get the correct equipment for me.
 Besides cross-country gear, they also carry downhill skis and snowboards.
 Clothing is also available, including great set-ups for base layers.
-For beginners like me, or growing children, a cool thing High Peaks Cyclery offers is a recyclery upstairs.
+For beginners like me, or growing children, a cool thing HPC offers is a recyclery upstairs.
 The upstairs room offers you the option of purchasing less expensive used gear to either see if skiing is for you, or to bridge the growth-spurt years!
 Looking to learn how to use all the winter gear they offer?
 Head next door to High Peak Mountain Guides, which was established by the same owners as HPC, and offers a wide range of guided trips for all ability levels!

 Eastern Mountain Sports